BelArvardan/Neofetch_Merlin_Config/README.md

 - [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)

 ### Installing Additional software/dependancies.
-In Ubuntu can can install these packages with the following commands:
+In Ubuntu and debian these packages can be installed easily with the following commands:

 #### protonvpn-cli
 ```